Inist-CNRS/node-monitor-pid/README.md

 monitor-pid --pid 5253 --period 5000
 ```

-It will monitor the pid 5253 each 5 secondes and output the statistics on stdout.
+It will monitor the pid 5253 each 5 secondes and output cpu, mem, disk and nb_pids statistics as a CSV string on stdout.

 Usage as a nodejs module
 ========================